onlu-gh/vsc-jetbrains-diff/README.md

+> **THIS IS A FORK OF https://github.com/danielroedl/vsc-meld-diff AND MOST OF THE CODE COMES FROM THERE.**
+> **THE CODE WAS ALTERED TO WORK MAINLY WITH THE JETBRAINS DIFF TOOL.**

-# Compare files, folders, clipboard or git changes with the JetBrains resolver tool directly from vs code
+# Compare files, folders, clipboard or git changes with the JetBrains diff tool directly from vs code

 This extension open two files (or folders), or a file with merge conflicts in the external tool by JetBrains.
 It is also possible to compare editor context or text selection with the clipboard or to use it with the git source control.